TwoStoryRobot/bcdevex-codechallenge2/README.md

 **When** I click on the “Sort” UI control<br/> **Then** the users in the list are displayed in descending order<br/>

-Implementation Notes:
+**Implementation Notes:**<br/>
-The sort operation shall apply only to fields with text content.
+The sort operation shall apply only to fields with text content.<br/>
 The sort operation shall not apply hierarchically.
 That is, the sort operation shall sort the database for a single column only.
 For instance, a sort operation that first sorts Column A in ascending order and then sorts Column C in ascending order does not need to be supported (and no additional points will be given for such an implementation).

 ### REST API Requirements

-The update operations must be implemented by making a server-side REST API call to an endpoint with the signature “/update”.
+The update operations must be implemented by making a server-side REST API call to an endpoint with the signature “**/update**”.

-The delete operations must be implemented by making a server-side REST API call to an endpoint with the signature “/delete”.
+The delete operations must be implemented by making a server-side REST API call to an endpoint with the signature “**/delete**”.

-The authenticate/create operation must be implemented by making a server-side REST API call to an endpoint with the signature “/authenticate”.
+The authenticate/create operation must be implemented by making a server-side REST API call to an endpoint with the signature “**/authenticate**”.

-The sendEmail operation must be implemented by making a server-side REST API call to an endpoint with the signature “/sendEmail”.
+The sendEmail operation must be implemented by making a server-side REST API call to an endpoint with the signature “**/sendEmail**”.

 ### Submission Requirements